 Tony-of-All-Trades

 When I was ten, a broken garbage disposal changed my life.
 Instead of calling a plumber, my dad handed me a wrench and pointed at the sink.
 That moment sparked something in me — the realization that I could understand, fix, and eventually create things with my own hands.
-I fixed that disposal.
-Then the faucets.
-Then the water heater.
+I fixed that disposal, then the faucets, then the water heater.
 Under a decade of my dad's mentorship, I tackled plumbing, electrical, and carpentry projects throughout our home.

 Innovation isn't just about having ideas.
-It's about building, breaking, learning, and building again — until something works.
+It's about building, breaking, learning, and building again — until something works

 Then disaster struck.
 During a family vacation, the commercial fish feeder failed catastrophically.
-I came home to find my koi dead — bloated bodies floating in cloudy sludge, with thousands of flies swarming.
-Most people would have just bought a better feeder.
-I built one instead — an Arduino-powered, WiFi-enabled robotic system that could be monitored and controlled from anywhere in the world.
-That project earned 1st place nationally and a Bronze Medal internationally at the World Robotics Olympiad in Germany.
+I came home to find my handsome koi dead — bloated bodies floating in cloudy sludge, with thousands of flies swarming.
+Most people would have just bought a better feeder,I built one instead — an Arduino-powered, WiFi-enabled robotic system that could be monitored and controlled from anywhere in the world.
+That project earned 1st place U.S. nationally and a Bronze Medal internationally at the World Robotics Olympiad in Germany.
+That technology solution could easily apply to agriculture and farming areas to improve sustainability and farmer's lives.

 Today, at USC's Iovine and Young Academy, I'm surrounded by designers, engineers, and entrepreneurs who challenge me daily.
 As CEO of Besties Inc., I'm building a social networking platform that helps college students form genuine connections — not through superficial matching algorithms, but through shared interests, values, and authentic interactions.